Pylons/substanced/docs/cataloging.rst

 later, less chance to have a conflict error, etc.

 As such, the
-:py:class:`substanced.catalog.system.SystemCatalogFactory`, by default,
+:class:`substanced.catalog.system.SystemCatalogFactory`, by default,
-has several indexes that aren't updated immediately when a resource is changed.
+has indexes that aren't updated immediately when a resource is changed.
 For example:

 .. code-block:: python